pchj/ModelEarth-RealityStream/input/industries/README.md

 **Wage Growth** - Increases in local pay levels
 Features: types of industries, education levels, employment levels, population density, environmental indicators

+TO DO: Load features/industries-features-bkup.ipynb from models/Run-Models-bkup.ipynb

-TO DO: Call -bkup.ipynb files from our Streamlit app.py files to build models and save reports.
+TO DO: Add python to run external -bkup.ipynb files from within our Streamlit app.py files to build models and save reports.

 ## Merging Data in Pandas